Setting Up Fail2Ban on Debian/Ubuntu

 Conclusion

-Setting up Fail2Ban on your Debian or Ubuntu server can significantly enhance your system's security by mitigating brute force attacks on SSH and FTP services.
-Regular updates and monitoring of its performance are crucial to ensure its effectiveness.
+Setting up Fail2Ban on your Debian or Ubuntu server significantly enhances system security by mitigating brute force attacks on SSH and FTP services.
+Remember to:

-For comprehensive patch management for your Linux servers, consider visiting Linux Patch Management Platform.
+For comprehensive patch management for your Linux servers, consider visiting: